Skip to main content

 How to troubleshoot a Cypress failure

 There are many different scenarios where Cypress end-to-end tests may fail.
 It’s important to understand both why and how to solve these issues.
 Test failures are blockers in GitHub Actions deployment workflows in every instance, so these solutions will help your code move forward.
 This guide documents how to manage Cypress test failures.
-Cypress tests run in the continuous integration pipelines in vets-website and content-build and in the daily accessibility scan in content-build.
+Cypress tests run in the continuous integration pipelines in vets-website and content-build.
 The continuous integration build for a pull request can be seen in GitHub when viewing the commit log in the branch or when a PR is opened.

 Before you begin